jianqiucao/EE367L/Lab3/Lab3.md

 There are several ways to deal with multiple-packet transmission between server and client:

-- Server calculate #packet and tell client before the beginning of the transmission.
+- Server calculates #packet and tells client before the beginning of the transmission.
 The server stops after sent sufficient #packets, and the client stops received sufficient #packets.

 - Add header in the packets to tell if the packet is intermediate packet or the last packet.